-When a pregnant marsupial is expecting a young one, she starts preparing for birth by preening the pouch.
+When a pregnant marsupial expects a young one, she prepares for birth by preening the pouch.
 She does so to make way for the incoming embryo.
-The cleaning involves typically licking off pee as well as droppings from the prior baby.
+The cleaning involves licking off pee and droppings from the prior baby.

-The reproductive systems of this group of mammals are quite complex.
+The reproductive systems of this group of mammals are pretty complex.
 They have a double reproductive tract.
-The female marsupials possess two uteruses.
+Female marsupials possess two uteruses.
 Each of the uteri has its lateral vagina, and they both join up to form a birth canal that is centrally located.

-In some species, males have a two-headed penis that is located behind the scrotum.
+In some species, males have a two-headed penis behind the scrotum.

-A monotreme is used to refer to a group of unique mammals that don’t give birth to young ones, but they instead lay eggs.
+A monotreme refers to a group of unique mammals that don’t give birth to young ones but instead lay eggs.
 The monotremes have only five species of animals.

 These include the duck-billed platypus and four species of spiny anteaters or echidna.
 Both animals are native to the islands of Australia and New Guinea, with none in North America.

 Aside from the fact that they lay eggs, monotremes are more or less similar to other mammals.
-They produce milk to feed their newborn.
-Unlike the other mammals that have nipples, monotremes have mammary gland openings in their skin.
+They produce milk to feed their newborns.
+Unlike other mammals with nipples, monotremes have mammary gland openings in their skin.

-The openings secrete fluid which accumulates in the mother’s abdomen.
-The young feed on the milk from here by lapping it up.
+The openings secrete a fluid that accumulates in the mother’s abdomen—the young feed on the milk from here by lapping it up.

 Do Monotremes Lay Eggs?

-Monotremes are the only mammals that lay eggs, and in this way are entirely different from marsupials and placental mammals.
+Monotremes are the only mammals that lay eggs, and in this way, they are entirely different from marsupials and placental mammals.
 The body temperature of a monotreme is also very different from most warm-blooded animals.

-They have a lower body temperature that is more in common with that of a reptile.
+They have a lower body temperature, which is more familiar to a reptile.

-The name of a monotreme is due to a huge difference between them and the other types of mammals.
+The name of a monotreme is due to the vast difference between them and the other types of mammals.
 Whereas placental mammals and marsupials have two openings, one for waste and one for eggs to pass through, monotremes only have one.
 Through this opening, both eggs and waste pass.

-Apart from the fact that monotremes lay eggs, and a couple of technical features in the skeleton, monotremes are not very different from other mammals in their habitats.
+Besides the fact that monotremes lay eggs and have some technical features in the skeleton, monotremes are not very different from other mammals in their habitats.

 The echidna and the platypus are both specialized in their respective ways.
 They both have short limbs, which extend sideways rather than downwards.

-The platypus uses these for swimming down to the bottoms of lakes to collect food such as invertebrates.
-The echidna use their limbs to burrow and to dig out its and termites.
+The platypus uses these for swimming down to the bottoms of lakes to collect food, such as invertebrates.
+The echidna uses its limbs to burrow and dig out its termites.

-The platypus lays between one and three, small eggs.
+The platypus lays between one and three small eggs.
 They develop in the uterus for 28 days and then are incubated by the mother for ten days.
-The mother then curls around them to keep warm.
+The mother then curls around them to keep them warm.

-Although they do have mammary glands, they do lack teats, something that most other mammals do have.
+Although they have mammary glands, they lack teats, something that most other mammals do have.
 They release the milk to the young through pores in the skin.

-The echidna is a monotreme with a body that is covered with spines except for the belly and face.
+The echidna is a monotreme with a body covered with spines except for the belly and face.
 The spines are mainly for protection from predators.

 There are two types of echidnas; the short-beaked and the long-beaked.
-The short-beaked are smaller than their counterparts and possess short beaks just as their name suggests.
-The long-beaked have longer and down-curving beaks.
+The short-beaked ones are smaller than their counterparts and possess short beaks, just as their name suggests.
+The long-beaked ones have longer and down-curving beaks.
 They also have shorter spines.

-The echidnas have long snouts with long front claws that they use to plow through the forest litter, break ant and termite mounds and even to turn over hollow logs.
+The echidnas have long snouts with long front claws to plow through the forest litter, break ant and termite mounds, and even turn over hollow logs.

-When it finds insects, it uses it long and sticky tongue to suck them up into its mouth.
-The echidna mostly feeds on ants, and this has earned it the name spiny anteater.
+It uses its long and sticky tongue to suck them up into its mouth when it finds insects.
+The echidna mainly feeds on ants, which has earned it the name spiny anteater.

 A female echidna lays an egg directly into a temporary pouch that develops on her abdomen during breeding.
-The pouch works to incubate the egg for about ten days until the baby hatches.
+The bag incubates the egg for about ten days until the baby hatches.
 The echidna only lays one egg.

-After hatching, the baby echidna is small and helpless and stays in the pouch to further grow.
-The baby remains there for about eight weeks sucking the yellowish milk seeping out of the mother’s pores.
+After hatching, the baby echidna is tiny and helpless and stays in the pouch to grow further.
+For about eight weeks, the baby remains there, sucking the yellowish milk seeping out of the mother’s pores.

 Once the baby echidna has fully developed, they are deposited out of the pouch and into a nursery burrow.
-From here, the baby will spend a further six to eight weeks in the pouch.
+From here, the baby will spend six to eight weeks in the bag.

-After this, the spines begin to grow, irritating the mother and forcing her to eject them from the pouch.
+After this, the spines grow, irritating the mother and forcing her to eject them from the pouch.
 The mother frequently returns to nourish them until the young are five months old.